-At Flying Fish we get a lot of questions about STCW 95.
-What is STCW?
-Why do I need STCW?
+At Flying Fish we get a lot of questions about STCW, What STCW is all about and why do I need STCW?
 What is the difference between STCW, STCW 95 and STCW 2010?
 To help understand what STCW is all about we thought we would explain STCW and why you need it.

 What does STCW stand for?

 STCW stands for ‘Standards of Training, Certification and Watchkeeping’.
 STCW came into force in 1978 as Governments agreed to standardise training around the world.
 STCW Basic Safety Training, as it is known today is required by all seafarers who are working onboard commercial ships or Superyachts

 If you are employed on a commercial ship, ferry, cruise ship or superyacht, you are required to complete a STCW Basic Safety Training Course.
 It is worth noting, all seafarers are required to complete an ENG1 medical.

 What’s the difference between STCW 78, STCW 95 and STCW 2010?

 The first International training requirements for merchant ships were introduced in 1978.
 This was part of a scheme by the IMO (International Maritime Organisation) to standardise Maritime training across the world.
 Before 1978 individual Governments decided the standards, without consulting other countries.
 As a result, training practices and procedures varied from country to country and with shipping being a global industry, one country would not accept another’s training standards.
 This lead to ships being delayed in port, lots of red tape and political arguments between nations.